Breword/tmux/Getting-Started.md

 To make swapping easy, a single pane can be marked.
 There is one marked pane across all sessions.
-The `C-b m` key binding toggles whether the active pane in the current window in the attached session is the marked pane. `C-b M` clears the marked pane entirely.
+The `C-b m` key binding toggles whether the active pane in the current window in the attached session is the marked pane. `C-b M` clears the marked pane entirely so that no pane is marked.
 The marked pane is shown by a green background to its border and the window containing the marked pane has an `M` flag in the status line.

 <img src="images/tmux_marked_pane.png" align="right" width=368 height=235>